Front-of-Package Labels now available for Canada.

 “I won’t be quite so careful after we are finished dieting but I don’t trust the food that isn’t labeled anymore.
 I make the assumption it’s really bad for you and loaded with calories that they don’t want to tell you about – like that’s why the Caesar dressing tastes so great!”

 Dave and Debbie make up a significant portion of the Canadian population that is currently dieting.
-If your food isn’t labeled, forget it, they won’t be eating out at your restaurant.
-Dieters tend to continue their nutrition facts label-watching mentality either as successful dieters or as yo-yo dieters, so lose a significant portion of your customer base – right here, by not displaying any nutritional information.
+If your food isn’t labelled, forget it; they won’t be eating out at your restaurant.
+Dieters tend to continue their nutrition facts label-watching mentality either as successful dieters or as yo-yo dieters, so lose a significant portion of your customer base – right here by not displaying any nutritional information.

 Dave also makes an interesting point.
 He makes the assumption that your food is outrageously calorific which may be the case but it might not be.
 MenuSano nutritional facts calculator software gives you the opportunity to experiment with recipes to create some surprisingly healthy and tasty options.